 Updated Model Language

 CMS has now updated the Model Language to account for RRE efforts to obtain a claimant’s partial SSN.
 Specifically, the updated language includes the following new verbiage: “Note: If you are uncomfortable with providing your full … (SSN), you have the option to provide the last 5 digits of your SSN in the section above.”
-Click here to obtain a copy of CMS’ August, 2009 alert and click here to obtain a copy of the updated Model Language.

 From a more global view, a related matter that CMS does not address in its new Alert, but which continues to loom large over this entire area, is the issue of good faith “safe harbors.”
 Specifically, Section 203 of the SMART Act requires CMS to establish compliance safe harbors protecting RREs from Section 111 penalties in situations where they are unable to determine a claimant’s Medicare beneficiary status despite good faith efforts to do so.

 CMS is currently in the process of drafting its “good faith” safe harbor proposals, as part of its larger efforts of developing its general Section 111 penalty proposals.
-Click here to learn more about this process.

 On a final note, CMS is scheduled to address its new Section 111 SSN policy as part of its upcoming Section Town Hall call on December 10, 2014.
-Click here for details on this upcoming Town Hall call.

-ISO Claims Partners will be attending the December 10, 2014 Town Hall call and we will release updates on CMS’ new SSN policy, as well as other Section 111 developments, as warranted.
+We will be attending the December 10, 2014 Town Hall call and we will release updates on CMS’ new SSN policy, as well as other Section 111 developments, as warranted.